RobsonOlv/exception-miner/README.md

-An Empirical Study on Exception Handling Practices in Python Open-Source Projects
+SBES Track Tool - Exception Miner
 ---
-This repository includes the source code and data for our paper "An Empirical Study on Exception Handling Practices in Python Open-Source Projects".
+This repository includes the source code and data for our paper "Exception Miner: Multi-language Static Analysis Tool to Identify Exception Handling Anti-Patterns".

 ## Requirements